 What about Naps?

 Keep your children in separate rooms for naptime.
 Put one in the bedroom and put the other in a Pack n’ Play in another room.
 Naps are extremely important and you don’t want to have to deal with overtired children because they’re chatting with each other.
-Even though we prefer that children sleep in the same place for naps and bedtime, you’re probably better off just making an accommodation in this situation in order to ensure they both get the sleep they need.
+Even though we prefer that children sleep in the same place for naps and bedtime, you’re probably better off just making accommodations in this situation in order to ensure they both get the sleep they need.

 Sleep training when siblings share a room is possible, but it does add an extra layer of difficulty to the process.
 However, once both your children are sleeping through the night, that initial struggle will be worth it.